 However, they have also split from the rest of the industry in creating a security protocol.
 Their solutions get technical, but they basically block an entire range of ports for sending emails from cPanel / servers in addition to filtering out form emails sent “from” the big email providers like Google, Yahoo!, AOL, etc.

 That’s justifiable…except for the fact that GoDaddy is the only host that I’ve used that has these sorts of email issues.
-They are incredibly strict with their email security – the point that, well, I have to write guides like this.
+They are incredibly strict with their email security – to the point that, well, I have to write guides like this.

 So what can you do?
 I’ve tried hacking around with all sorts of settings – including disabling some website security settings (bad idea).
 But I’ve generally ended up with 2 go-to fixes for the problem.